PD Smith

 I write regular reviews.
 You can find my work in the Guardian Review where I do a bi-weekly round-up of the latest non-fiction paperbacks, as well as in the Independent, Icon magazine and the Times Literary Supplement.

-I'm represented by Peter Tallack at the Science Factory.
+I’m represented by Peter Tallack at the Curious Minds literary agency.

 Background